 Penalties for late work: unless permission is given in advance, for each assignment A, 1 points off your total points earned for A for each calendar day it is late.
 An assigment becomes one day late at 1:30 pm on its due date.
 The absolute deadline for all work is the same as the exam due-date: December 12, 6:30 pm.

 Final project (30%)

 For your final project, you will write an advanced piece of reusable code.
 Part of the project will involve describing the use cases for this code.
 The project will be evaluated on the following critera:

 - How completely does the code achieve the stated goals?

 - How well-documented is the code?

 - How easy it is to use the code for new problems?

 We will talk a lot more about the final project, and components of it will be part of the assignments during the second half of the term.

-A special note about collaboration: you are permitted to work together on the assignments (but not the final project).
-However, you must write up and hand in your own unique assignment, and it must list at the top all the students with whom you worked.
+A special note about collaboration: you are permitted to work together on the assignments (though not the final project), but you have to turn in your own implementations, done from scratch (though possibly based on your discussions with others).